 Authority to Issue: Prosecutor or Judge?

 In some countries, including the United States, searches can only be authorized by a judge.
 Prosecutors are not considered sufficiently neutral to make the probable cause determination.
-By contrast, in many other countries, including Germany, although the prosecutor is part of the executive branch, it is deemed have a quasi-judicial role in the fact-finding process.
+By contrast, in many other countries, including Germany, although the prosecutor is part of the executive branch, it is deemed to have a quasi-judicial role in the fact-finding process.
 Prosecutors are considered “organs of justice” and duty-bound to search for and consider inculpatory and exculpatory evidence.

 Implementation